sculpin/sculpin.io/source/documentation/basic-project.md

 ### Hello World Directory Structure

-The directory structure of a Sculpin project is pretty simple.
-By default, Sculpin assumes that there will be a `source/` directory in your project root.
+Sculpin reads all files that are under the source directory.
+By default, this directory is called `source/` in your project root.
-Sculpin will read all of the files in your source directory.

 Create a file called `index.md` in your source directory.
 Sculpin will automatically translate this file to `index.html` when it generates your site.